mquinaz/Onboard-Image-Classification/README.md

 # Onboard-Image-Classification

-Assumes a txt file with class per line with same name of tflite model
+Assumes a dict.txt file with class per line